Luke 15:1-10 (NRSV)

 In a theological discussion of the love of God, we must point out that Jesus regarded the loving and saving address of God us as the purpose of his sending.
 The Father addressed the lost through his own sending.
 In this parable, Jesus is defending the addressing of his message and work to the lost.
 It portrays God as the one who seeks what is lost, displaying the self-attesting love of the Father.
 The search that reveals the divine love takes place through the work and message of Jesus.
 Thus, the parable does not just present a general attitude on the part of God.
 It identifies the mission and work of Jesus as the event of the merciful love of God.[31]

-10 Just so, I tell you, there is joy in the presence of the angels of God over one sinner who repents.”
+In verse 10, Just so, I tell you, there is joy in the presence of the angels of God, God rejoicing like the woman who rediscovers her lost coin, expressing the soteriological joy of God, for it is the divine good pleasure that the lost should be redeemed, this redemptive joy expressed in forgiving,[32] over one sinner who repents.”
+Behind this saying is Isa 65:19, where God will rejoice in Jerusalem and be glad for the people of God, and Zeph 3:17-18, where God will rejoice over the people with gladness, will renew them in love, and exult over them with loud singing as on the day of festival.
 Salvation means conversion.
-[12] The coin neither goes astray nor repents, so the coin does not exactly fit Luke's theme of repentance.[13]
+[33] The coin neither goes astray nor repents, so the coin does not exactly fit Luke's theme of repentance.[34]
 The coin's true value comes only from its "found-ness."
-The same is true for us.
-Repentance is not a work, an action taken by those who are "lost."
 Those who find exhibit hospitality by inviting their friends to rejoice with them.
-The joy is in contrast to the scribes and Pharisees, who in verses 1-2 have grumbled that Jesus seeks the lost.
+The joy contrasts with the scribes and Pharisees, who in verses 1-2 have grumbled that Jesus seeks the lost.
 What was lost (the sinners) God has now found by passionate pursuit, seeking restoration and wholeness.
-Repentance only becomes possible because God finds what was lost.
-Thus, it is truly a divine gift.
-The gift of repentance makes it possible for the one whom God finds to express joy, not just among the friends and neighbors of shepherds and homemakers, but in "the presence of the angels of God."

 As we reflect upon Luke 15:1-10, I hope we find ourselves challenged by whether we are truly participating in the mission of God in this world, whether as congregations or as individuals.